futurice/vor/vor-arduino/examples/actuator/README.md

 virtual void write(int value);
 ```

-Function for outputting a value to a digital pin.
+A function for outputting a value to a digital pin.

 Parameters:
 - value: either digital (HIGH or LOW) or analog (0 - 255) output value